 Lockdown was not justified then and as millions of jobs are lost from the economy due to the lockdown, we must ask whether it is now?

-Overall we are about four weeks behind the mortality count for 2017/2018
+Overall we are about four weeks worse than the mortality count for 2017/2018

-Lockdown does not seem to have slowed infections in the under 65's or in flu/respiratory deaths (any age).
+Lockdown does not seem to have slowed infections in flu/respiratory deaths.
 If you look carefully you can see a slight dip in numbers to reflect delays to death registrations at Christmas.
 You might think that the lockdown would also have had a noticeable impact on the data but it does not.

 A closer look at the data will reveal that Covid infection rates were already declining before the lockdown which suggests that lockdown did not slow Covid infections either.

 Weekly death totals reveal large number of "collateral" deaths

 The following chart shows the proportion of weekly deaths that are due to Covid-19 in the context of total deaths in the same time period during 1999/2000 - another bad flu/respiratory season.
 The April 2020 peak is actually lower than the January 2000 peak (totals adjusted to reflect 14% growth in population).

 In the long term, there will be a huge price to pay for the lockdown in terms of damage to the economy and in knock-on effects to health and mortality.
 Everyone expects this.
 However, it may be that the impact of the lockdown has already had a measurable negative impact on mortality!

 By the tail end of the outbreak, compared to the 5 year average, an excess of 15,000 deaths occurred not attributed to Covid (dark blue in the above chart).